 Guide to Brașov county

 The first stop was in Brașov, one of my favourite cities in Romania.
 Founded in the 13th century as Kronstadt (City of the Crown) by the Teutonic Knights, the settlement developed really fast thanks to its position, halfway between the Ottoman Empire and Western Europe.
-It’s a popular tourist destination all year long; in the summer, the weather is very pleasant, and many people come here to escape the hot temperatures, while in the cold season, most of them come to practice winter sports – Poiana Brașov, a neighbourhood of the city, is actually the biggest Romanian ski resort.
+It’s a popular tourist destination all year long; in the summer, the weather is very pleasant, and many people come here to escape the hot temperatures, while in the cold season, most of them come to practice winter sports – Poiana Brașov, a neighborhood of the city, is actually the biggest Romanian ski resort.

 The old part of the city (Șcheii Brașovului) is lovely, and it’s a good example of medieval architecture.
 It’s not the moment for a full guide, so I’ll just name a few sights: the Gothic Biserica Neagră (the Black Church), a major symbol of Brașov for more than 500 years, Strada Sforii (the narrowest street in Romania), Catherine’s and Șchei Gates, Piața Sfatului (the Council Square) and the First Romanian School Museum (first Romanian classes were held here, at the end of the 16th century).
 Tip: follow Republicii Street, from an end to the other, and you will find many shops and restaurants, both international and Romanian.
 One restaurant that I like is La Ceaun (Michael Weiss 27), the prices are decent and the traditional food is delicious.
 And on the same street you’ll find Dr. Jekelius, a cool place, built to resemble an old pharmacy from the 19th century, where you can grab a coffee or a tea.

 Next on my list were a few villages and small towns, with fortified churches or citadels.
-Many of the houses around respect the traditional architectural style,and will give you the impression that you had travelled back in time a few hundred years.
+Many of the houses around respect the traditional architectural style,and will give you the impression that you had traveled back in time a few hundred years.
 Prejmer, located 18 km northeast of Brașov, has one of the best preserved fortified churches in Eastern Europe.
 It’s really impressive, both on the outside and on the inside.
 The entrance fee is cheap, 10 RON (that’s just over €2), so it’s definitely worth a visit.

 Rupea, a small town northwest of Brașov, impresses with its citadel, situated on a small hill and overlooking the valley.
 Having an ascending spiral design, on three levels, the citadel was recently rehabilitated and offers a spectacular panoramic view.
 Entrance fee is 10 RON.